Forex brokers, crypto platforms, and CFD brokers have something in common, they all make money by lending capital to traders through leverage.

 Only open positions will be charged the management fee.

-How does the broker benefit from leverage?
+How does the broker benefit from it all?

 There are obvious reasons why brokers benefit from providing leverage such as increased position sizes, higher fees, and often more losing traders that generate revenue.